gawakawa/todo-deno/README.md

 # Todo App (Verification)

-A Todo application for verification purposes, built with React + TypeScript + Vite.
+A Todo application using IndexedDB for local storage.

 ## Requirements